input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-4.md

-# Shelley Stakepool Pioneers Exercise Sheet 4
+# Shelley Stakepool Exercise Sheet 4

 LATEST TAG: 1.13.0

 ## Delegation

 In the third exercise, we created relay and pool nodes.
 In this exercise, we will set up staking keys and delegate some stake to an existing pool.

 ### Prerequisites